kemus/BeachBall/README.md

 * Temporal Rifts: Can be set to use automatically use rifts, either to farm flux crystals or for the ONG (including optional return with Now Where Was I?).
 * The Pope Selector: Can be set to automatically select a specific Pope Decree when available.
 Switching has a grace period before the selection is chosen, so feel free to browse (the default grace period is 5seconds).
 * Tool Factory: The TF can be loaded faster (does not require TF Load Letter).
+* Dragon Queen: The queen can be set to automatically lay eggs, up to the requested amount.
 * Faves Autoclicker: Using the Faves panel, any boost can be set up with an autoclick timer.
 (An example use would be to autoclick Question Qubes.)

 (Audio alerts are currently non-functional.)